NexarDeveloper/nexar-design-render-demo/README.md

 You need your Altium Live credentials and have to be a member of at least one Altium 365 workspace.

 In addition, you need an application at [nexar.com] with the Design scope.
-If you have not done this already, please [register at nexar.com](https://github.com/NexarDeveloper/nexar-forum/discussions/4).
+If you have not done this already, please [register at nexar.com](https://portal.nexar.com/sign-up).

 Use the application client ID and secret and set environment variables `NEXAR_CLIENT_ID` and `NEXAR_CLIENT_SECRET`.

-You will also need to set the environment variable `NEXAR_WORKSPACE_URL` to an existing Altium 365 workspace (e.g. `https://some-workspace.365.altium.com/`

 ## Known bugs / limitations

 The only primitives that are currently supported are tracks, pads and vias.
 There are no component outlines, text, polygon pours, etc. It only supports top and bottom layers (and relies on those layers being named to contain such text).

-There is also a known issue with some track segments missing.
-There is no support for arcs, including any tracks constructed from arcs.
+There is also no support for arcs, including any tracks constructed from arcs.

 These will be fixed in future but in alignment with priorities based on use cases, etc. - so, if you are working on something innovative and need additional things that are not currently supported, please reach out to us at support@nexar.com - we'd love to hear from you!